WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-20-Diary-testing-an-AI-based-product.markdown

 =============================================
 ![A cartoon depicting a person and an AI robot sitting at a desk staring at a computer](/assets/testeraibotatdesk.jpg)

-I joined the Checkie.ai beta.
-Checkie.ai is a tool meant to come up with ideas for testing web pages.
+I joined the <a href="https://jarbon.medium.com/hello-checkie-ai-9501ad8ba776">
+Checkie.ai beta</a>.
+Checkie.ai is a tool meant to
+come up with ideas for testing web pages.
-It is a Chrome extension you can invoke on a given page that will target different bots at the page and product testing ideas, some suggestions for things to try on the page, some suggestions for possible bugs on the page.
+It is a Chrome extension you can invoke on a given page that will target different bots at the page and produce testing ideas, some suggestions for things to try on the page, some suggestions for possible bugs on the page.

 I was curious about the product idea.
 I know Jason, the